mofluxhq/moflux-bench/VERIFICATION.md

 profile. `npm run verify:publication` requires `adaptive-headroom-28-4` to keep its published 4/4000/3000/2/10000 headroom policy.

-In `npm run verify`, 49 of 50 modules passed: 34 in the suite run, and the 15 after `demo/verify-presenter.mjs` run individually once the suite stopped there.
+All 50 modules in `npm run verify` passed.
+The suite run stopped at `demo/verify-presenter.mjs`, whose Latchflo test double needs 127.0.0.1:18080, while the Docker demo stack held that port.
+The 34 modules before it passed in that run, and the 15 after it passed individually. `demo/verify-presenter.mjs` passed in its own run once the port was free.
-`demo/verify-presenter.mjs` did not run, because its Latchflo test double needs 127.0.0.1:18080, which the running Docker demo stack held.
 Syntax checks passed for all 110 JavaScript modules. `npm run verify:publication` reported only local files that are never published.
 No sweep or headroom comparison has been run on the one-slot profile; its expected p95 effect is a contention-model prediction.